alexplatt/alexplatt/README.md

 ### Hi there 👋

+🦬 Currently working as an equity research associate covering enterprise software and digital assets 🎓 Third-year philosophy student @ University of Oregon 🧩 Passionate about machine learning and artificial intelligence 🚀 Reach out to me on twitter @alexxplatt
 <!--
 **alexplatt/alexplatt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.